Nestor-DF/Nestor-DF/README.md

 #### **Other Skills**
 - Knowledge in full-stack development.
-- Experience in database administration and design.
+- Knowledge in database administration and design.
 - Proficient with team collaboration tools like Jira, Git, and GitHub.
 - Knowledge in project management and agile methodologies.
 - Skills in Machine Learning and data science (tools like Power BI).